BBC Earth newsletter

 The best way to describe Goldilocks’ porridge, but also a great way to sum up one of our planet’s prime habitats – the jungle.

 Jungles are the ultimate sweet spot with an ideal balance of nutrients and water combined with the perfect climate for life to flourish.

 Given these perfect ingredients, getting by in this paradise should be a comfortable affair, but the reality is that even Goldilocks herself would have had her work cut out.
 Conditions are so good that everyone wants a piece of the action, making this Eden incredibly congested.
-Half of all our planet’s land-based plants and animals are found here, crammed into less than 6% of the Earth’s surface.
 Every available nook and cranny suffocates with life, meaning many species resort to remarkable tactics to claim their share of the perfect porridge.